hynek/svcs/docs/core-concepts.md

     container.register_local_value(User, User(request.user_id, ...))
 ```

-However, then you have to be very careful around the caching of created services.
+**However**, then you have to be very careful around the caching of created services.
 If your application requests a `Connection` instance before you register the local `Request` factory, the `Connection` factory will either crash or be created with the wrong user (for example, if you defined a stub/fallback user in the global registry).

 It is safer and easier to reason about your code if you keep the dependency arrows point from the local registry to the global one: